influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.0/query_language/data_exploration.md

 2015-08-18T00:12:00Z	 7.887
 ```

-> **Note:** If \<N1> is greater than the number of points in the series, InfluxDB returns all points in the series.
+> **Note:** If \<N1> is greater than the number of points in the metaseries, InfluxDB returns all points in the metaseries.
-If \<N2> is greater than the number of series associated with the specified measurement, InfluxDB returns points from every series.
+If \<N2> is greater than the number of metaseries associated with the specified measurement, InfluxDB returns points from every metaseries.

 ## Sort query returns with ORDER BY time DESC
 By default, InfluxDB returns results in ascending time order - so the first points that are returned are the oldest points by timestamp.